brikteknologier/disposable-seraph/README.md

 * `edition` - neo4j edition. defaults to `community`
 * `port` - port to run neo4j on. defaults to a random number between 20000 and 60000.
+* `clean` - if set to `true`, the db will be cleaned every time it is run.
+This is useful for use in a test environment (but neo4j's startup time is not such that you could clean the db for every unit test).

 ### License